programlg

 Children... let's read together at GO!

-Every Sunday, from 10:00 to 11:00 and from 11:00 to 12:00, our readers will take you through the pages of wonderful books, right under the stage at GO!
+Every Sunday, from 11:00 to 12:00, our readers will take you through the pages of wonderful books, right under the stage at GO!
 Soft pillows and plenty of stories await you to end the week beautifully!

 Each child who participates will receive a card where they can collect a sticker for each reading.
 Collect all 5 stickers on the card, and you'll receive a complimentary book (chosen from a selection of curated collections).